hydro-jules/f2py-experiments/README.md

 end subroutine series
 ```

+This simple functionality coded in Fortran 90 will be used and complexified while going through the following three experiments:

-The [first experiment](./1_fib_array_intent) consists in exploring the different intentions for Fortran subroutine array arguments.
+* the [first experiment](./1_fib_array_intent) explores the different intentions for Fortran subroutine array arguments.

-The [second experiment](./2_fib_array_datatype) consists in exploring the different datatypes for Fortran subroutine array arguments.
+* the [second experiment](./2_fib_array_datatype) explores the different datatypes for Fortran subroutine array arguments.

-The [third experiment](./3_fib_array_alloc) consists in exploring the different ways of allocating memory for Fortran allocatable arrays.
+* the [third experiment](./3_fib_array_alloc) explores the different ways of allocating memory for Fortran allocatable arrays.

 All experiments are conducted using Python 3.7.5, and numpy 1.17.3, and GNU Fortran 95 compiler 8.2.0.